Francis Agyepong

-Francis Keita Agyepong (born 16 June 1965, in London) is a male retired English triple jumper.
+Francis Keita Agyepong (born 16 June 1965) is a male English retired triple jumper who competed at the 1992 Summer Olympics and the 1996 Summer Olympics.

-Athletics career
+Biography

 Agyepong won the silver medal in at the 1996 European Indoor Championships in Athletics, and finished 7th at the 1995 IAAF World Indoor Championships.
 His personal best was 17.18 metres, achieved in July 1995 in London.

-He represented England in the triple jump event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+He represented England in the triple jump event, at the 1994 Commonwealth Games in Victoria, Canada.

+Agyepong was six-times British triple jump champion after winning the British AAA Championships title in 1993, 1995, 1996 and 1997 and the UK Athletics Championships in 1990 and 1997.

 Personal life

 His younger sister, Jacqui Agyepong, is a former hurdler.